compose-spec/compose-spec/spec.md

 ```

-so we have :
+so we have:
-- 2 services, backed by Docker images `webapp` and `database`
+- 2 services, backed by Docker images: `webapp` and `database`
 - 1 secret (HTTPS certificate), injected into the frontend
 - 1 configuration (HTTP), injected into the frontend
 - 1 persistent volume, attached to the backend